Petrobras scandal pushes Rousseff coalition to the brink

 PMDB legislators told Reuters they expect the dispute to get even messier in coming weeks, making them less likely to support Rousseff's efforts to cut Brazil's budget deficit and restore investor confidence in the struggling economy.

 "Their passage will be tough.
-They are very controversial measures that affect the rights of workers," Leonardo Picciani, the PMDB leader in the Chamber of Deputies, said of two initiatives that would save the government about 18 billion reais (3.85 billion pounds) a year by tightening access to pension and unemployment benefits.
+They are very controversial measures that affect the rights of workers," Leonardo Picciani, the PMDB leader in the Chamber of Deputies, said of two initiatives that would save the government about 18 billion reais ($5.74 billion) a year by tightening access to pension and unemployment benefits.

 "The government will have to convince us they are really needed," Picciani told Reuters.